-A sampling of what recent graduates in geology are doing:
+A sampling of what recent graduates are doing:

 Sean Wegge '11 is an account manager for CDW, Chicago area.

-Louie Bertenshaw '11 completed a master's in international education at New York University; now teaching English in Japan.
+Louie Bertenshaw '11 completed a master's in international education at New York University; is now teaching English in Austria through a Fulbright program.

 Robert Self '11 is a product and communications manager at Messe Düsseldorf North America.

 Michael Carlyle '13 is a test plan runner at Epic health care, Madison, Wis.

 Sierra Thomas '12 is a contract administrator at Oracle in Bozeman, Mont.